tomvanveen/vysolator/README.md

     1. Use your favourite network attacks and ensure it works as intended
     1. Create a pull request or issue if you found a way to access something else than the internet

-## Building the VyOS iso
+## Getting the VyOS ISO
-A pre-build iso is available through VyOS (https://downloads.vyos.io/).
-However, building it from scratch allows for more granular control.
-Here are the steps for building the iso using docker:

-1. Install docker, you can use the script in this repository
+Pre-build ISOs are available through the VyOS webiste (https://downloads.vyos.io/?dir=rolling/current/amd64/).
+However its also possible to "roll your own" if you so desire.
+Doing so will allow you to include certain packages (i.e. vim) to VyOS.
+The following steps explain the process of building an ISO using docker:

+1. Clone the VySOlator repo and run the install-docker.sh script to install docker
+    * cd /vysolator
+    * chmod +x install-docker.sh
     * sudo ./install-docker.sh
-1. Clone the VyOS repo and change the branch to crux
+1. Clone the VyOs repo, build the docker image and create the iso
     * git clone https://github.com/vyos/vyos-build
     * cd vyos-build
-    * git checkout crux
-1. From within the vyos-build folder
     * sudo docker build -t vyos-builder docker
     * sudo docker run --rm -it --privileged -v $(pwd):/vyos -w /vyos vyos-builder bash
         * ./configure --custom-package vim --build-by DiabloHorn